akprodromou/akprodromou.github.io/index.md

 ---
-layout: home
+layout: default
-title: "Antonis' Portfolio"
+title: "Antonis Prodromou Portfolio"
 ---

 # Welcome to My Portfolio

 Fascinated by the challenges and opportunities of Data Analysis and Visualisation, I enjoy working with multi-disciplinary professionals in a constructive and creative way.